Visas and Work Permits 12 min

 Who needs a work authorization check in Portugal?

-If your company is hiring local citizens of Portugal, you will not need to perform a work authorization check.
+If your company is hiring local citizens of Portugal, you won't need to perform a work authorization check.
 There are three main categories of non-citizen employees that you’ll have to perform a work authorization check for:

 • Work permit holders